mrbuche/chain_breaking_polymer_networks/README.md

 # chain_breaking_polymer_networks

-This is the `Python` package corresponding to "Chain breaking in the statistical mechanical constitutive theory of polymer networks" by Michael R. Buche and Meredith N. Silberstein, 2021.
+This is the Python package corresponding to "Chain breaking in the statistical mechanical constitutive theory of polymer networks" by Michael R. Buche and Meredith N. Silberstein, 2021.

-It was written for `Python 3`, and imports some or all of the following typical packages: `sys, numpy, scipy, matplotlib`
+It was written for Python 3, and uses some typical packages: numpy, scipy, and matplotlib.

 # Installation